ellankz/rss-nodejs/README.md

-## How to run the app in Docker containers

 1. Setup in terminal

 ```
 git clone https://github.com/ellankz/rss-nodejs
 ```

 ```
 cd rss-nodejs
 ```

 ```
 git checkout Task-8
 ```

 2. Create .env file in the project folder with following data:

 ```
 NODE_ENV=development
 PORT=8080